 “As shipbuilding technologies continue to advance, Small Shipyard Grants help America’s shipyards acquire the equipment they need to compete, thrive and expand America’s maritime industry,” Maritime Administrator Ann Phillips said.
 “These grants are also economic boosts to the communities in which shipyards are located as well as to our industrial supply chain.”

-Since 2008, the grant program has awarded $303 million to nearly 350 shipyards throughout the U.S.
+So far, the grant program has awarded $303 million to nearly 350 shipyards through the U.S. since 2008.